JamesSkemp/words/content/post/the-easy-way-to-add-the-description-meta-tag-to-wordpress-posts.md

 +++
-title = "The 'easy' way to add the description meta tag to WordPress posts" summary = "An easy way to add descriptions to WordPress posts without the use of excessive plugins." draft = false comments = true date = "2006-04-29T11:37:00-05:00"
+title = "The 'easy' way to add the description meta tag to WordPress posts" description = "An easy way to add descriptions to WordPress posts without the use of excessive plugins." draft = false comments = true date = "2006-04-29T11:37:00-05:00"